 There is very little evidence to support that children are more successful in kindergarten when they are older.
 Holding a child back has not proven to result in better social or academic outcomes.

 Every child's experience in the first 5 years of life is different.
-Unfortunately, if a child's experiences are different from those children entering the same school, they will be viewed by the school as "less ready" and retention practices may be put in place.
+Unfortunately, if one child's experiences are different from the majority of children entering the same school, that child is viewed by the school as "less ready" and retention practices may be put in place.

 It is my belief that children should enter kindergarten based on the legal chronological entry age of the school district he or she is in.
 NAEYC (National Association for the Education of Young Children) has this same view.